How do I apply to immigrate to Canada? Who can help me with the immigration process?

 How soon, after landing in Canada, can I use OHIP?
 Is it necessary to buy my own temporary health insurance?

 There is a three-month waiting period before you can use government health insurance (OHIP).
-In this time it is suggested that you buy your own temporary health insurance.
+At this time it is suggested that you buy your own temporary health insurance.
 For more information on this please refer to the Health section of this website.

 Can my children get OHIP coverage immediately after landing?

 Babies born in Canada are exempt from the three-month waiting period.
-Adults and all other children must complete the three-month waiting period before OHIP coverage can begin.
-If you are a refugee, refugee claimant or a protected person, you can apply for interim federal health benefits during this time.
+Adults and all other children must complete the five-month waiting period before OHIP coverage can begin.
+If you are a refugee, refugee claimant or protected person, you can apply for interim federal health benefits during this time.
 Information about these benefits can be obtained at Settlement.org or through Service Canada.
 For more information please see the Health section of this website.

 How do I find medical care in Peterborough?